alnvdl/alnvdl.github.io/_posts/2023-09-07-generating-text-and-code-with-fstringen.md

 Automating repetitive text or code generation is a problem that many programmers eventually face.
 Generally, there are two parts to this problem: **modeling** your ideas, and then **generating** code or text from them.

 On the modeling side, DSLs and specifications like OpenAPI focus on standardizing on a common structure for expressing ideas in a given domain (e.g, web APIs in the case of OpenAPI).
 On the generation side, the most common idea is using templating languages.
-Sometimes, programming languages themselves provide abstractions like generics that are ultimately a way of writing code or text based on a model.
+Stretching the argument a bit, generics, as present in several programming languages, can ultimately be seen as a way of automating code generation based on a model defined by the language itself.

 One could say compilers are solving just this problem: they take a model (the programming language you are using) and generate some other artifact (code in another programming language, machine code, etc).
 Compilers will typically parse their input, build an internal representation of the language (e.g., an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)), and then use that to generate the target code.